openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/config_properties.md

 @endsphinxtabset

-The function returns a list of available devices, for example:
+This returns a list of available device names, for example:

 ```
-MYRIAD.1.2-ma2480
-MYRIAD.1.4-ma2480
 CPU
 GPU.0
 GPU.1
 ```

-If there are multiple instances of a specific device, the devices are enumerated with a suffix comprising a full stop and a unique string identifier, such as `.suffix`.
-Each device name can then be passed to:
+If there are multiple instances of a specific device, each device is assigned a unique DEVICE_ID that is appended to the device name (e.g. `GPU.0` or `GPU.1`).
+These device names can be used to configure each device as described in the following sections.

-* `ov::Core::compile_model` to load the model to a specific device with specific configuration properties.
-* `ov::Core::get_property` to get common or device-specific properties.
-* All other methods of the `ov::Core` class that accept `deviceName`.
+Note: Devices that have not been configured to work with OpenVINO will not be listed by get_available_devices.
+To configure hardware to work with OpenVINO, follow the instructions on the [Additional Configurations for Hardware](../../install_guides/configurations-header.md) page.

 ### Working with Properties in Your Code